EnScale: Temporally-consistent multivariate generative downscaling via proper scoring rules: Setup and methods

 Firstly, the GCM data differs from the RCM not only on local scales.
 Even when the RCM data is coarsened to a similar resolution as the GCM data, vast disagreements remain for some variables and days.
 For example, comparing the cropped GCM data with the pooled RCM data in Fig.~\ref{fig:setup:data-example} reveals distinct mismatches.
 Fig.~\ref{fig:setup:data-example} also illustrates the large variability of the conditional distribution of the coarsened RCM data given the GCM data.
 Even though the GCM input $X$ is similar for both days, the coarsened RCM data show considerable differences (see Sec.~\ref{sec:results:variability}).
 These differences are due to internal variability of the climate system, as the GCM's boundary conditions do not uniquely determine the weather conditions simulated by the RCM.

-Secondly, each GCM-RCM pair follows a different distribution, and the ML model needs to learn the correct downscaling function for each of them.
+Secondly, each GCM-RCM pair follows a different distribution.
+While we train the ML model jointly with all pairs to maximize the available dataset size, we still aim for the ML model to learn the correct downscaling function for each pair individually by conditioning on the model on the RCMs considered.
+We also tested conditioning on the GCM information.
+However, we found that this does not improve the result.
+Hence, to allow our model to be applicable to unseen GCMs, we decided to only add a label for the RCM.
 Fig.~\ref{fig:setup:data-example} compares the downscaled fields by two different RCMs, given the same driving GCM.
 We find that responses from multiple RCMs to the same GCM input differ considerably.
 Partly, this can be due to internal variability, as discussed above.
 In addition, there are disagreements between RCMs.
-This is because each RCM has parameterizations describing the effect of small-scale processes (e.g., clouds) that differ from those of other RCMs and the driving GCM.
+This is because each RCM has parameterizations describing the effect of small-scale processes (e.g., clouds) that differ from those of other RCMs and the driving GCM \cite{Giorgi2019ThirtyNext}.
 The land surface may be fixed in one model and respond to the atmosphere in another.
-Our experiments suggest that most differences between the RCMs are already present in the first step from GCM to coarsened RCM data, see App.~\ref{sec:appendix:testing-rcm-differences}.

-To solve these challenges, we split the problem into two parts, separating the correction on coarse scales and the super-resolution task \cite{PriceStephanRasp2022IncreasingModels, Wan2024StatisticalModels}, as visualized in Fig.~\ref{fig:methods:2step}.
+To solve these challenges, we split the problem into two parts, separating the correction on coarse scales and the super-resolution task \cite{Price2022IncreasingModels, Wan2024StatisticalModels}, as visualized in Fig.~\ref{fig:methods:2step}.
 In the first step, we train a generative model to learn the conditional distribution of coarsened RCM data $Z$ given the GCM inputs $X$, $p^\iota_{Z|X}$.
 For this, the RCM data is artificially coarsened through average pooling over patches of size $16\times16$, producing additional data $Z$ for each day.
 As the resolutions of $X$ ($\approx \SI{250}{km}$) and $Z$ ($\approx \SI{170}{km}$) are similar, predicting $Z$ from $X$ does not include any ``downscaling''.
 Instead, this step captures large-scale mismatches between GCM and RCM.
 The output of this step is relatively low-dimensional (dimension $8\times8$ per variable) and we call this the \textit{coarse model}.